Lion (Stephen Lynch album): Lynch's lyrical reputation

-Lynch's reputation for his song-writing is part of the background for this album; this reputation is widely known, and his sort of comedy is widely expected, among fans and reviewers.

 Reviewer Nick A. Zaino III wrote: "Lynch has always reveled in that contrast between sweet music and scatological content."
 Keith BieryGolick wrote, "He began performing humorous songs at clubs and underground music venues in Manhattan after moving to New York in 1996.
 Lynch made it big by using his angelic, choirboy voice to push the envelope with songs about 'Special' friends ("I'd play soldier/ He'd eat dirt/ I liked math, and the spelling bee / Ed liked talking to a tree") and a 'Gerbil' used for unsavory purposes ("I bought a gerbil at the petting zoo / If Richard Gere can do it I can too")."
 (Both songs are from the 2000 album A Little Bit Special.)

 John Seaborn Gray, likewise, said in a review of a 2009 concert, "Lynch's songs certainly help to establish the tone.
 Beautifully written, the clash between the coarse, often shocking subject matter with the serene and lovely music lends a spirit of playful anarchy to the show.
 Nothing is sacred, and nothing is to be taken too seriously."
 Gray added, "It is the talent of a veteran comic to chastise his audience and make them happy for it.
 No matter how many unruly, drunken fans shouted for their favorite songs, Lynch was able to head them off with ... a short, sharp retort ("I am not a jukebox, assholes!") without seeming resentful..."

 Grant V. Ziegler, Editor-in-Chief of The North Lake College News-Register, gives another sample of Lynch's combined notoriety and prestige: "Envision two beautiful angels coming down from heaven and having the prettiest voices you've ever heard.
 But instead of them speaking softly to you with encouraging words they fill your ears with obscenities while singing about the most offensive topics known to humankind."
 He adds that Lynch is a "self-proclaimed 'musician trapped in the body of a comedian'."
 Ziegler writes, ruefully, in a review of a March, 2013 concert: "Unfortunately, most of the audience was only familiar with Lynch's older material..."